mgrmtech/guacbui/README.md

 ## GUACBUI?

 guacbui aids you with importing users, and groups (and their associations) at bulk, on your guacamole instances.
-With it we can also assign permissions as desired to users, and groups.
+It also assigns permissions as specified, to users, and groups.

-## Instructions
+## Usage

 ```bash
 $ npm install guacbui